jonas-grgt/Clique/README.md

      .borderStyle(style)
-     .textAlign(TextAlign.CENTER) //Where the text should be aligned in the box .centerPadding(3) //The amount of padding from both sides, when the content of the box is centered .autoAdjustBox(true) // Will automatically resize the box if the box cannot wrap around the content .parser(Clique.parser()); // A parser is provided by default, but you can pass a customized parser here
+     .textAlign(TextAlign.CENTER) //Where the text should be aligned in the box .centerPadding(3) //The amount of padding from both sides, when the content of the box is centered .autoSize(true) // Will automatically resize the box, if the box cannot wrap around the content .parser(Clique.parser()); // A parser is provided by default, but you can pass a customized parser here

 Box b = Clique.box(BOX.DOUBLE_LINE)